Haithamhaj/Mind-Q-V4.1/docs/PHASES_DETAILED_GUIDE.md

 - **Layer 2 analytics**: Computes variance rankings, comparative summaries across categorical dimensions, and optional heatmaps driven by configuration (`layer2_metric`, `layer2_heatmap`).
 - **Focus reporting**: Honors analyst-selected focus columns, produces filtered reports, and renders Markdown plus optional PDF (via Pandoc) for sharing.
 - **Fallback keep logic**: When readiness does not emit a KEEP list (common in early EDA runs), the phase now auto-selects up to 80 high-value columns from Stage 06—respecting `exclude`/`focus` filters—and records the fallback in `logs.jsonl` so Stage 07.6 and Stage 08 still receive a usable report.
+- **Low-variance governance**: Ingests Stage 05 `nzv_summaries.json` (or the Stage 06 `standardize_report`) to drop constant/near-zero fields from the focus set, annotate column profiles with `usage_hint=context_only`, and emit a `low_variance_fields` section plus `nzv_summary` so downstream LLM/reporting layers stay aligned with the NZV contract.
+When the artifacts are missing, the stage logs a warning and falls back to legacy behavior.
 - **Metrics & logging**: Records execution metrics (row counts, runtime, memory) and step-by-step logs for traceability.

 #### Inter-Stage Relationships